rdytech/moodle-rb/README.md

 ## Tests

+Tests must be written for new lines of code added as part of a pull request and the test suite must pass.
+If creating new cassettes, consider updating the hardcoded moodle token and url parameters throughout the suite.
+They can also be configured with environment variables.

 You will need to set some environment variables to create new cassettes.
 We build using MAMP https://www.mamp.info/en/ so it might be

 ```
 export MOODLE_URL=http://localhost:8888/moodle29/
 export MOODLE_TOKEN=87b95af2df709fa60b395b5c59a3fc2e
 ```

+## Deployment

+The gem is automatically published when a new release is created on github.
+If there is an issue or a new release is required, please contact one of the maintainers

+- Jordan Huizenga (jordan.huizenga@readytech.io)